-The combination of knowledge and skills in Cambridge IGCSE Additional Mathematics gives learners a solid foundation for further study.
-Candidates who achieve grades A\ to C are well prepared to follow a wide range of courses including Cambridge International AS & A Level Mathematics, or other qualifications at that level.
+Our expertise in curriculum, teaching and learning, and assessment is the basis for the recognition of our programmes and qualifications around the world.
+The combination of knowledge and skills in Cambridge O Level Additional Mathematics gives learners a solid foundation for further study.
+Candidates who achieve grades A to C are well prepared to follow a wide range of courses including Cambridge International AS & A Level Mathematics

-Cambridge IGCSEs are accepted and valued by leading universities and employers around the world as evidence of academic achievement.
-Many universities require a combination of Cambridge International AS & A Levels and Cambridge IGCSEs or equivalent to meet their entry requirements.
+Cambridge O Levels are accepted and valued by leading universities and employers around the world as evidence of academic achievement.
+Many universities require a combination of Cambridge International AS & A Levels and Cambridge O Levels or equivalent to meet their entry requirements.